Hiranya36/Fake_News/README.md

 ## Overview

-This project aims to classify news articles as **real** or **fake** using machine learning techniques.
-It involves text preprocessing, feature extraction, and model training.
+This project detects whether a news article is **real or fake** using machine learning and NLP techniques.
+It focuses on preprocessing textual data and training a classification model.

 ---